The Time to Live and the Time to Die

 Read the complete plot breakdown of The Time to Live and the Time to Die (1985), including all key story events, major twists, and the ending explained in detail.
 Discover what really happened—and what it all means.

-The Time to Live and the Time to Die adopts Hou Hsiao-hsien’s own voice as the voice-over narrator to tell the story of the maturation of Ah-ha (阿孝; Hou’s nickname pronounced in Hakka), which spans the years 1947 to 1965.
-It begins with Hou recounting how his father, who was a public servant in the Nationalist government, brought his family to Taiwan to live in Hsinchu and then moved to the dormitory in Fengshan, Kaohsiung due to his ill health.
+The Time to Live and the Time to Die uses Hou Hsiao-hsien’s own voice as the voice-over narrator to trace the maturation of Ah-ha across the years 1947 to 1965.
+The film begins with the filmmaker recounting how his father, a public servant in the Nationalist government, brought the family to Taiwan to live in Hsinchu and then moved to a dormitory in Fengshan, Kaohsiung due to his ill health.

 Mobile App Preview